Kademi/keditor/README.md

  *         content: 'Here is content of My Extra Tab #1'
  *     }
  * }
  * @option {String|Function} defaultComponentType Default component type of component.
 If type of component does not exist in KEditor.components, will be used 'defaultComponentType' as type of this component.
-If is function, argument is component - jQuery object of component
+If is function, argument is component
  * @option {String} snippetsUrl Url to snippets file
  * @option {String} snippetsListId Id of element which contains snippets.
 As default, value is "keditor-snippets-list" and KEditor will render snippets sidebar automatically.
 If you specific other id, only snippets will rendered and put into your element
  * @option {Boolean} snippetsTooltipEnabled Bootstrap tooltip is enable for snippet or not